king-r-d/lab9-MapReduceAndSpark/README.md

    The main class is WordCounter.
    Set the command line argument to the name of this file: hadoop-lab.txt Set the working directory to the directory holding hadoop-lab.txt.

+   The configuration's Build and Run should show java 8 SDK and the working directory will provide a path to hadoop-lab.txt.

 12. Compile and run the Java application.